-Interestingly, an MIT study shows that the effects a dose of 4000 mg were not measurably different from those of a 2000 mg dose, which seems to indicate there is little value in taking very high doses.
+Interestingly, an MIT study shows that the effects of a dose of 4000 mg were not measurably different from those of a 2000 mg dose, which seems to indicate there is little value in taking very high doses.

-It is water soluble, and as much as 95% of an oral dose is absorbed by the body.
+It is water-soluble, and as much as 95% of an oral dose is absorbed by the body.

 For nootropics users, one of the most important aspects of CDP choline is its value as a potentiator for other nootropics.
 This is especially true for racetams, which really shine when paired with CDP choline.
 The ratios and actual dosages vary depending on which of the racetam class nootropics you use.